DLR-VF/PtAC/docs/source/index.rst

 ------------
 You can install PtAC with `pip <https://pypi.org/project/pip/>`_:

-   pip install -i https://test.pypi.org/simple/ ptac==0.0.1
+   pip install -i https://test.pypi.org/simple/ ptac

 There are certain packages are required to be installed before using the package.